 Our peer-run support groups are led by highly trained facilitators who were once attendees themselves.
 They have been there.
 They know what it takes to find a recovery path that leads to a meaningful and purposeful life, despite the challenges of managing a mental health disorder.
-Unique to Manhattan, MDSG-NY offers 16 support groups every week on both the East and West sides.
+Unique to Manhattan, MDSG-NY offers ____number of groups weekly and bi-weekly on zoom.
 We share our feelings, stories, experiences and what we have learned about treatment approaches, coping skills and holistic strategies that work.
 The groups have taught us that we can heal if we do it together.
 For in-person support groups, there is no fee or reservation required to join.
-Meetings are held, for geographical convenience, in two different locations in Manhattan: Mount Sinai/Beth Israel Hospital on Friday nights and Mount Sinai/St. Lukes Roosevelt Hospital on Wednesday nights.
-MDSG-NY currently offers online support groups only due to the ongoing health crisis, in-person support groups are temporarily suspended until further notice.
+MDSG-NY currently offers only online support groups due to COVID.
+We hope to return with a hybrid of both in-person and online, in the near future.

 The Groups We Offer:

 Bipolar: This is a group for adults who have been diagnosed with or think they may have some type of bipolar disorder, also called bipolar depression.
 As the symptoms and experiences associated with this illness are unique in many ways, a separate group for those with this diagnosis is offered.

 Unipolar/Depression : This is a group for adults who have been diagnosed or think they may have some type of depressive disorder.
 As anxiety disorders often accompany depression, many of our attendees experience both.
 Our groups offer support, information and the motivation to come out of isolation and help each other advocate for a meaningful recovery.